Preedie/T2A1-A_Workbook/README.md

 Kotlin is a statically type language that runs on the Java Virutal Machine, it is designed to be concise and reduce boilerplate code significantly.
 This makes it far more readable and maintainable compared to Java.

 2. Frameworks and Libraries:

+- SQLite: SQLite is a software library that rpovides a relational database management system for 1Password.
+It provides local embedded database capabilities aswell as a structured query language for query and managing the database.

 - Qt: A cross-platform application framework used for building the user interface.
 QT will let developers write code once and then deploy it across multiple desktops, embbedded and mobile platforms without the requirement of rewriting the original code (source code) QT is very modular and provides many modules for library networking, SQL databases, XML parsing, JSON parsing aswell as many others.